madurihansanie/instagram-clone/README.md

 # Instagram-clone

-Repo for Learn IT girl project
+Repo for Learn IT, Girl project

 ## What is Learn IT, Girl Program?